 Dazzle at The Lipizzaner Horse Shows

-Even if you aren’t a self-professed animal lover, spending some time marvelling at the Lipizzaner Stallions is undoubtedly one of the best things to do in Vienna.
+Even if you aren’t a self-professed animal lover, spending some time marveling at the Lipizzaner Stallions is a must while visiting Austria’s capital.
 The Lipizzaner Stallions have been trained at the Spanish Riding School Vienna for more than 400 years—and their deep tradition shows in their graceful movements.

 Originally trained by the Habsburgs, the stallions perform two times a week in late spring and fall.
-It’s a good idea to purchase your tickets online six to eight weeks in advance, although some standing-room only tickets are available on performance days.
+We’d recommend purchasing your tickets online six to eight weeks in advance, although some standing-room-only tickets are available on performance days.

 Watch the Vienna Boys’ Choir

-Undoubtedly, one of the most popular things to do in Vienna for music fans and culture lovers alike is to catch the Vienna Boys’ Choir in action.
-This all-boys soprano & alto choir is unique to Vienna and traces its roots back over 500 years.
+A special experience for music fans and culture lovers visiting Vienna is to catch the Vienna Boys’ Choir in action.
+This all-boys soprano & alto choir is unique to the Austrian capital and traces its roots back over 500 years.

 The Vienna Boys’ Choir performs in the Hofmusikkapelle at Hofburg Palace on Sunday mornings.
 (Check schedules and dates here).
 They do not perform in Vienna between July and November as they’re out touring Austria, Germany, and the United States.

-Purchase your tickets online about two months before for the best chance on securing a seat.
+Purchase your tickets online about two months before the performances for the highest chance of securing a seat.

-Thanks to the immense size of Austria’s capital, choosing among the best places to stay in Vienna isn’t always a cinch.
-The city stretches out over 400 square kilometres, making it extremely important to pick the right area to experience all of the top points of interest in Vienna!
+With the immense size of Austria’s capital, choosing among the best places to stay in Vienna isn’t always a cinch.
+The city stretches out over 400 square kilometers, making it extremely important to pick the right area for your vacation.

-For most travellers, the Innere Stadt, where most of the top tourist attractions in Vienna lie, is a great choice.
-Start your search with a few of these top Vienna hotels…
+For most travelers, the Innere Stadt is a great choice.
+Start your search with a few of these top hotels…

 - Motel One Wien-Statsoper: Despite a name that draws parallels to road trip accommodations gone bad, this budget-friendly hotel is a surprising winner.
-It’s built in a classic 19th-century heritage building that, as its name would imply, is located just steps away from the State Opera.
+It’s built in a classic 19th-century heritage building that’s located just steps away from the State Opera.

-- Boutique Hotel am Stephansplatz: If you’re looking to get central, don’t let this fantastic boutique hotel pass you by!
-Located beside St. Stephen’s Cathedral, this top mid-range pick features spacious & sophisticated and is one of the city’s most sought-after hotels; you’ll need to book well in advance to secure your spot.
+- Boutique Hotel am Stephansplatz: If you want to get central, don’t let this fantastic boutique hotel pass you by.
+Located beside St. Stephen’s Cathedral, this top mid-range hotel features spacious & sophisticated.
+As it’s one of the city’s most sought-after hotels, you’ll need to book well in advance to secure your room.